quantiacs/documentation/en/source/user_guide/functional_quality.md

 # Algorithm quality

-Once we have developed an algorithm we can have an idea of its performance by an  inspection of a few statistical indicators, for example the equity chart.
+Once we have developed an algorithm, we can have an idea of its performance by an inspection of a few statistical indicators, for example the equity chart.

 Basically there are two main ways to evaluate the performance of your algorithm:
 - [Single-pass Backtesting](#single-pass-backtesting)